Corey Bailey

 electrical signals are then amplified about a thousand times by the sound system

-amplifiers, and the resultant voltage is applied to loudspeakers.
+amplifiers and the resultant voltage is applied to loudspeakers.
 If the PA system

 is connected correctly, every high and low pressure wave created by the whistler